Professional Science Master's in Cyber Defense and Information Assurance

-Become an integral part of information protection and security measures with the Professional Science Masters in Cyber Defense and Information Assurance in Temple’s College of Science and Technology.
-This 30-credit hour, interdisciplinary graduate program is designed for professionals in technology-related careers seeking advanced coursework in global cyber security detection and prevention, as well as and current laws and regulations.
+Become an integral part of information protection and security measures with the Professional Science Master's in Cyber Defense and Information Assurance in Temple’s College of Science and Technology.
+This 30-credit-hour, interdisciplinary graduate program is designed for professionals in technology-related careers seeking advanced coursework in global cyber security detection and prevention, as well as current laws and regulations.
 You’ll graduate with expertise to lead information protection initiatives at your organization, resulting in more secure systems and data.

 Threats to global information security are becoming more prevalent.
 As a result, more laws and technical advancements are being developed.
-The Cyber Defense and Information Assurance PSM coursework focuses on three core principles for security framework: correction security mechanisms, detection and prevention.
-Through the program, you’ll study
+The Cyber Defense and Information Assurance PSM coursework focuses on a holistic framework for cyber security, built around the core security principles—correction, detection and prevention.

-- digital forensics investigation, including the analysis, collection and handling, and reporting of electronic evidence;
+- digital forensics investigation, including analysis, collection and handling, and reporting of electronic evidence;

 - ethical and unethical hacking;